Introduction to Single Phase Induction Motors

 According

-to double revolving field theory, the pulsating magnetic field produced by
+to double revolving field theory, the pulsating magnetic field produced by the

-single phase winding contains two components of equal magnitude, rotating at
+single-phase winding contains two components of equal magnitude, rotating at

 synchronous speed in opposite directions: one in forward direction and the

 other in the backward direction.
+The forward field produces the forward torque

 As